GENESIS

 7 And the sons of Cush; Seba, and Havilah, and Sabtah, and Raamah, and Sabtecha: and the sons of Raamah; Sheba, and Dedan.

 8 And Cush begat Nimrod: [ So Nimrod is the son of Cush and Cush is the Son of Ham; and Ham is the son of Noah.
 Making Nimrod the great grandson of Noah.
-Some rabbinic commentators have also connected the name Nimrod with a Hebrew word meaning 'rebel'. ] he [ Nimrod. ] began to be a mighty one in the earth. [ This (according to the Book Of Jasher and Jewish tradition) was because he had the garment of Noah which in his mind gave him the power of God.
+Some rabbinic commentators have also connected the name Nimrod with a Hebrew word meaning 'rebel'. ] he [ Nimrod. ] began to be a mighty one in the earth. [ His goal was to create a spiritual and political revelution.
+This (according to the Book Of Jasher and Jewish tradition) was because he had the garment of Noah which in his mind gave him the power of God.
 Nimrod was described as a king in the land of Shinar (Lower Mesopotamia).
-This garment also had the smell of the garden of Eden. ]
+This garment also had the smell of the garden of Eden.

 11 Out of that land went forth Asshur, and builded Nineveh, [ The wicked city associated with Jonah and the whale. ] and the city Rehoboth, and Calah,